NathanCustom Tailors

 How It Actually Works

 Made-to-measure starts with a pre-existing base pattern -- a template that represents a standard body in a given size -- and adjusts it based on your individual measurements.
 The tailor takes 10 to 20 measurements, and those measurements modify the base pattern's proportions: longer sleeves, wider chest, narrower waist, higher armholes, and so on.
+This is exactly what the SRBA means by a garment "made to a customer's individual requirements, to some extent, but not necessarily by hand."2

 The result is a suit that is personalized to your body without the from-scratch pattern drafting that defines bespoke.
 You still get to choose your fabric, your lapel style, your button configuration, your pocket style, and your lining.
 You still get a garment that is cut specifically for you.
 You just do not get a pattern that was born on a blank piece of paper.